sidahal2018/Terraform-01/README.md

 ## Introducing variables.tf & terraform.tfvars

-Rather than having a long main.tf vars, we can actually make our work a lot more readable by separating some parts of the configuration content.W
+Rather than having a long main.tf vars, we can actually make our work a lot more readable by separating some parts of the configuration content.

 ## variables precedence